dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 ##### Rating values

-The numeric rating values used in this document are as follows
+The numeric rating values used in this document are as follows:

 1. Not present
 2. Needs improvement